OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 There are two ways to deploy Java web applications.

 The first way is to deploy a WAR file.
 A WAR file is just a ZIP archive with a directory structure that is recognised by Java application servers like Tomcat.
-WAR files are convenient because they are a single package that is easy to copy, and it compresses its contents making it quite compact.
+WAR files are convenient because they are a single package that is easy to copy, and the contents of the WAR file are compressed making it quite a compact package.

 The second way is to deploy all the individual files that make up a web application.
 This is called an exploded deployment, or an exploded WAR.
 This kind of deployment can be very useful during development, as files like HTML pages and CSS files can be edited while the application is deployed and reloaded on the fly.